 There are no equivalents in Angular.

-This is not an oversight.
-Angular is unlikely to offer such pipes because
+This isn't an oversight.
+Angular doesn't offer such pipes because

 orderBy require parameters that reference object properties.

-We learned earlier that such pipes must be impure and that
+Earlier in this page, you learned that such pipes must be impure and that

 Filtering and especially sorting are expensive operations.